-10 Meaty Facts About Harold & Kumar Go to White Castle
+10 Facts About Harold & Kumar Go to White Castle On Its 15th Anniversary

 Because Kal Penn is vegetarian, "The producers actually went out of their way to ... make little soy burgers that looked like White Castle burgers," Penn told Spliced Wire.
 "So I could just focus on the moment and not have to worry about all that.
 I probably ate about 30 of them."

-And he still has no idea why. “[The writers] said, ‘You know we thought of you from the beginning when we were writing this role for Freakshow,’" Meloni told Movie Web.
-"I didn’t know how to take that, I was like ‘you did huh?’
+And Meloni still has no idea why. “[The writers] said, ‘You know we thought of you from the beginning when we were writing this role for Freakshow,’" Meloni told Movie Web.
+"I didn’t know how to take that, I was like ‘You did, huh?’
 I still don’t understand the logic, but whatever.”

 Ads for the film promoted the actors as “the Asian guy from American Pie” and “the Indian guy from Van Wilder.”
 In response to that, Penn told Spliced Wire.
 “At first ...
 I was like, Man, the movie is so not about that!
 Why did they have to bring it back to that?
 Then we realized that most people that are watching this trailer ... recognize us as the Indian guy from Van Wilder and the Asian guy from American Pie!”